-The members of the Board of Trustees of the corporation are receiving gas allowances for board/special meetings attended.
-They are also entitled to bonuses at the end of the fiscal year in accordance with an approved resolution of the stockholders dated 08 May 1976, while the officers of the corporation are entitled to basic salaries, fringe benefits, and also bonuses at the discretion of the Board.
+The members of the Board of Trustees of the corporation are entitled to a reimbursement of transportation expenses for board/special meetings attended.
+Non-executive trustees who are members of Board Committees are paid an honorarium / per diem for attending Board Committee meetings.
+The members of the Board are also entitled to an annual Directors' bonus at the end of the fiscal year in accordance with an approved resolution of the stockholders dated 08 May 1976, while the officers of the corporation are entitled to basic salaries, fringe benefits, and also bonuses at the discretion of the Board.